 - Quality answers often involve the intersection of two or more disciplines.

 - Course creation essays can and should reveal your ability to connect and synthesize information.

 - Make sure that the topic of your course is not overly broad or already offered.
 The topic should not be akin to a 101 college course like Intro to Psychology…be creative (this is Brown, after all)!

 Here, think about why you believe Brown is the best fit for you overall.
 To accomplish that, list every reason why you’re applying to Brown and how you believe Brown will help you reach your goals.
 There should be at least a few that stand out, which you can integrate into one (very long) sentence.
 While you can reiterate reasoning shared on other parts of the application (such as how excited you are by the linguistics department) you don’t want this response to be a straight-up repeat.
 As such, the strongest answers will include academic as well as social or ethos-related elements, and can reference your own short or long-term goals as well.

 How important are the Brown supplemental essays?

 There are a whopping 7 factors that Brown considers to be “very important” to the evaluation process.
 These are: rigor of secondary school record, character/personal qualities, class rank, GPA, recommendations, extracurricular activities.
 However, the most relevant to this blog is, of course, the Brown supplemental essays.
 The essays undoubtedly play a significant role in the admissions process at Brown University.
-They can help the committee decide who to admit when choosing between similarly-credentialed (GPA, test scores, etc.) applicants.
+They can help the committee decide whom to admit when choosing between similarly credentialed (GPA, test scores, etc.) applicants.

 We have over a decade of experience helping students compose essays that help them gain acceptance to Brown.
 If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Brown supplemental essays, we encourage you to get a quote today.